Helpdesk Training Article

 4. Test day photo

-Currently for B2 First, C1 Advanced, and C2 Proficiency exams, we need your photo to be taken on the exam day as an extra identity check.
-By registering for one of these exams, you understand, or your parent/guardian understands, that a test day photo will be taken.
-If you refuse to have your photo taken, or your parent/guardian refuses, you may not be allowed to take the exam or you may not receive a result.
-We will not usually issue a result for C1 Advanced candidates without a test day photo.
+For B2 First, C1 Advanced, and C2 Proficiency exams, we need your photo to be taken on exam day as an extra identity check.
+By registering for one of these exams you understand, or your parent/guardian understands, that a test day photo will be taken.
+If you refuse a photo, or your parent/guardian refuses, you may not be allowed to take the exam or you may not receive a result.
+We will not usually issue a result for C1 Advanced candidates without a photo.
+For other exams, you must ask your Centre before exam day for a test day photo.
+Your photo will appear on the Results Verification Service and in your Statement of Results.

 5. Taking the exam